 • Ants are deterred by acidy plant substances: lemon juice or hot pepper sprays will send ants away.
 Mix lemon, hot peppers, or garlic with water in a blender then apply the solution as a spray or drench where ants congregate.
 A few ants will be killed; the rest will relocate.
 Other ant repellants include black pepper, cayenne pepper, cinnamon, and chili powder.

 • Ants are covered with pheromones–a chemical substance.
-Ant pheromones leave a trail which allows other ants to follow.
-Disrupt the pheromone trail by spraying the trail with soap and water, garlic and water, vinegar and water, or a peppermint and water mix.
+Ant pheromones leave a trail that allows other ants to follow.
+Disrupt the pheromone trail by spraying the trail with soap and water, garlic and water, vinegar and water, or peppermint and water mix.
 The ants will become confused.

 • Look for honeydew secreting insects–aphids, scale, mealybugs–and get rid of them.
-Ants farm these insects for the sugar rich honeydew they excrete.
-If the ants' food source disappears, the ants will move on.
-Aphids, scale, and mealybugs feed on weak or injured plants; keep your garden healthy to avoid weak or sick plants.
+Ants farm these insects for the sugar-rich honeydew they excrete.
+If the ants’ food source disappears, the ants will move on.
+Aphids, scales, and mealybugs feed on weak or injured plants; keep your garden healthy to avoid weak or sick plants.

 If the ant infestation is great and the survival of the garden is in danger, killing ants may be necessary.
 Be advised that pest ants will be killed, but so will beneficial insects that get in the way.
 As well, nearby plants may be injured or killed.
 Use pesticides with caution and care.

 • Diatomaceous earth is an ant-repellant and killer.
 Diatomaceous earth is crushed sea life fossils.
 Shards of diatomaceous earth–many of which are nearly microscopic–will cut into soft-bellied insects such as ants, slugs, and cockroaches.
 The cuts cause these insects to dehydrate and die.
 Place diatomaceous earth along ant trails and around ant nest entrances.